raspberrypilearning/getting-started-with-the-sense-hat/en/step_4.md

 sense = SenseHat()
 ```

-The third line is the one that makes the Sense HAT do something:
+The next line is the one that makes the Sense HAT do something:

 ```python
 sense.show_message("Hello my name is Tim Peake")